-- Connects the battery with all truck operating systems (drive, lift, and steer electrical circuits) except the horn. - Connects the diagnostic display hourmeter and battery discharge indicator.
+- Connects the battery with all truck operating systems (drive, lift, and steer electrical circuits) except the horn. - Activates the diagnostic display.

 The key switch must always be turned to the ON position to operate the truck.
 When the key is in the vertical OFF position, all instrument, drive, and pump motor electrical circuits are disconnected (shut off), and the key can be removed.